Lustmored/flysystem-v2-simple-cache-adapter/README.md

 Idea is from `flysystem-cached-driver`, but cache logic is rethought.
 Instead of one big cache (that is killing memory when you have tens of thousands of files) it stores items on per-file basis.

-Therefore, there is no gain on `listContents` method, yet potential huge gains for `fileExists` and metadata-related methods (especially on network/cloud filesystems, like S3).
+Therefore, at least for now, there is no gain on `listContents` method, yet potential huge gains for `fileExists` and metadata-related methods (especially on network/cloud filesystems, like S3).